ZhannetaS/ZhannetaS/README.md

 - I’m currently actively engaged in self-education and studying Data Analysis, ML and various tools and technologies, such as Python, SQL, TensorFlow, Keras, NumPy, Pandas and others

-- I will be glad to join your community and share my knowledge and experience.
+- I will be happy to join your community and share my knowledge and experience.